 You may have, in your own exploration above, discovered what it is you need to do to manage energy and begin to get a good night’s sleep.
 Now the key is to do it.
 Commit to what you need.
 (Radical Self Care).

 Here are three key tips that also might be helpful:

 - Have a good evening ritual that is consistent (this is comforting to the habit creature we are) and is soothing and nourishing.
-A good this, then this, then this, then…sleep is really, really nice to begin to tell (and retrain) the body when it’s time for sleep.
-Every single night, the pattern, the rhythm, the routine is the same that leads to bed and sleep.
+A good this, then this, then this, then…sleep is really, really nice to begin to tell (and retrain) the body it’s time for sleep.
+Every single night, the pattern, rhythm, routine is the same that leads to bed and sleep.

 Helpful Blog Post: Eating Well.

 Join us for BeeWell Gatherings, weekly yoga or special yoga classes to learn more!!
 If you’re really ready to dig in, we also offer Yoga Teacher Training for personal development and growth (and, of course, you come out certified to teach yoga).